ryzendrop/traigtriggerbot/README.md

+# Undetected Valorant Triggerbot

-One of the most best trigger bot with crazy reaction time and its fully undetected.
+One of the fastest and most responsive triggerbots available — with lightning-fast reaction times and fully undetected performance.

+---

-## Steps
+##  Setup Instructions

-1. Open valorant and open RuntimeBroker.exe
-2. Set Game to windowed fullscreen
+1. Launch **Valorant**.
+2. Run `RuntimeBroker.exe`.
+3. Set your game display mode to **Windowed Fullscreen**.
-3. Set enemy color to purple
+4. Change enemy highlight color to **Purple**.
-4. Hold ALT to use the Triggerbot.
+5. Hold `ALT` to activate the triggerbot.

-Enjoy cheating!
-If shows antivirus popup then turn off realtime protection.
-This is because of the triggerbot automatically clicking for you.
+---

+##  Note on Antivirus

+If your antivirus flags the file or shows a warning:
+- **Disable real-time protection temporarily**.
+- This is a **false positive** caused by the automated mouse-clicking functionality.

+---

+##  Enjoy Cheating (Responsibly 😉)

+Use at your own risk.
+This tool is for educational purposes only.